thamma/GuiUtils/README.md

 ![alt tag](http://i.imgur.com/OOZJv5T.png)

 Everybody seems to use them these days.
 Yet they are a pain in the arse to code.
+That's where MenuBuilder comes into play.
+MenuBuilder comes with an intuitive way to build those hierarchical menus.
+All you need is some fairy dust and you'll fall in love with it in no time!

 ###Cool, how do I use it?